-Creating Tools for a Dynamic Arab World
+Creating Tools for Dynamic Arab Futures

 Through digital tools, and educational programs, research fellowships, publications and exhibitions, IWM supports artists, researchers, and institutions developing speculative work at the intersection of fiction, technology, and cultural practices.